 The first condominiums were built during the 1970's, although the town was not incorporated as a municipality until 1984, when Destin experienced rapid growth.
 Today there are many communities and developments made up of condos, villas, townhomes and upscale resorts with prices starting from the $100's into the $millions.
 Because Destin is located on a peninsula, many highrises on the water offer beautiful views.
-The National Association of Realtors reports the median sale price of a home in the Crestview-Fort Walton Beach-Destin area to be $295,000 in the 3rd quarter of 2019, and Zillow reports the median home value in Destin to be $380,900 during the same period, calling it a "Very Hot" market at this time.
+The National Association of Realtors reports the median sale price of a home in the Crestview-Fort Walton Beach-Destin area to be $375,000 in the 3rd quarter of 2020, a whopping 27% increase in prices compared to the 3rd quarter of 2019 when the median selling price was $295,000.
 There are resorts and communities in the Destin area-see link at left.

 What is special about Destin